Body Contouring & Plastic Surgery for removal of excess skin after Bariatric Surgery or other forms of Weight Loss.

 For post-weight-loss surgery patients, ask to see either Dr Richard Maxwell in Williamstown or Melbourne, or Dr Geoff Barnett in Melbourne or Hawthorn.

-Please contact us using the Enquiry Form to arrange to book a consultation or phone (03) 8849 1444 to speak with our Patient Care Advisor.
+Please contact us using the Enquiry Form to arrange to book a consultation or phone (03) 8849 1444 to speak with our Patient Care Coordinator.

 Body Lift & Body Contouring Surgery for Bariatric Patients after Significant Weight Loss: Timing is everything

 There are many ways to change your life from living with obesity to living a more fit and healthy lifestyle.
 But getting your physique to where you want it to be – including your skin and overall body shape – can be a more complexing challenge for people who once lived with obesity.